zdravkov/kendo-docs/api/wrappers/jsp/menu.md

 ### popupCollision `String`

 Specifies how Menu should adjust to screen boundaries.
-By default the strategy is
+By default the strategy is "fit" for a sub menu with a horizontal parent, meaning it will move to fit in screen boundaries in all directions, and "fit flip" for a sub menu with vertical parent, meaning it will fit vertically and flip over its parent horizontally.
+You can also switch off the screen boundary detection completely if you set the popupCollision to false.

 #### Example
     <kendo:menu popupCollision="popupCollision">